Tawatinâ Bridge

 The Tawatinâ Bridge (/dəˈwɑːtɪnaʊ/ də-WAH-tin-now) is an extradosed LRT bridge crossing the North Saskatchewan River in Edmonton, Alberta.
-Below the concrete box girder spans is a suspended eight-meter wide shared-use path, which was opened to the public on December 12, 2021.
-It will be part of Edmonton Transit Service's Valley Line extension, which is scheduled to open in 2022 (tentative).
+Below the concrete box girder spans is a suspended eight-metre-wide shared-use path, which was opened to the public on December 12, 2021.
+It is part of Edmonton Transit Service's Valley Line extension, which opened on November 4, 2023.
 The Tawatinâ Bridge consists of two railway tracks (one northbound towards Downtown Edmonton, one southbound towards Mill Woods).